chileung/1010-plus/README.md

 ## What I hope ?
 **Just for fun !**

-If you feel interested, please star me so that i can own my first star. :)
+If you feel interested, please star me so that I can own my first star. :)

 Also welcome to fix bugs that I haven't found according to pull request.